restuusgh/skripsi/README.md

 ## Repository Notes

-This repository was created as part of an undergraduate thesis project in Informatics Engineering.
+This repository was created as part of an undergraduate thesis project in Informatics Engineering, submitted as one of the requirements for obtaining a Bachelor of Engineering degree in the Informatics Engineering Study Program, Faculty of Engineering and Agriculture, Universitas Islam Nusantara.

 It demonstrates the design and implementation of a web-based Palm Oil Distribution Information System integrated with Artificial Intelligence (Brain.js Neural Network) for distribution and stock forecasting.

 Intended use cases:

 - Academic research and study reference
 - Full-stack JavaScript development reference
 - AI integration reference using Brain.js
 - Software engineering portfolio demonstration
 The project may continue to evolve during the course of the research.
 Feedback and suggestions are welcome.